-Mata is a full-blown programming language that compiles what you type into byte-code, optimizes it, and executes it fast.
+Mata is a full-blown programming language that compiles what you type into bytecode, optimizes it, and executes it fast.
 Behind the scenes, many of Stata’s commands are implemented using Mata.
 You can use Mata to implement big systems, or you can use it interactively.
+Read about all of Mata's features.

 To enter Mata, type mata at Stata’s dot prompt.
 To exit, type end at Mata’s colon prompt: